 Best Day Trips from Split for Day 4

 Let Me Hear From You

-I would love to hear if my 3 days in Split solo travel itinerary and Split guide was helpful to you.
+I would love to hear if this budget-friendly 3 day Split solo travel itinerary (or 4 day Split itinerary) was helpful to you.
 Post me your thoughts or questions in the Comments section below.
 Thank you!